 The Centre for Social Impact worked alongside Sport New Zealand to examine its fund management model and review how it manages grant investments.

 Our associates examined Sport New Zealand’s funding approach and benchmarked this against best practice.
 They assessed Sport New Zealand’s level of maturity in this developing area of practice in the sector.

 The advice and support from CSI resulted in a funding framework to help Sport New Zealand to allocate a $265m government grant for the play, sport and recreation sector.
 More information here

 Foundation North – Catalysts for Change

-An example of the Centre’s work with Foundation North’s Catalysts for Change is our engagement with Kaikohe social enterprise, Ākau. Ākau is a changemaker in design, architecture and education.
+An example of the Centre’s work with Catalysts for Change is the engagement with Kaikohe social enterprise, Ākau. Ākau is a changemaker in design, architecture and education.
 It is focused on achieving social impact by providing local youth with employment and internship opportunities through involvement in delivering design projects that meet real community needs.
-Foundation North has commissioned the Centre for Social Impact to build organisational capacity for the long-term.
+Foundation North commissioned the Centre for Social Impact to build organisational capacity for the long-term.
 The Centre’s support has included developing leadership skills and financial capabilities to support the Ākau studio and its workshops programme.